ethanitovitch/htgaa_python_course/windows/chapter_5/readme.md

 By the end of this chapter you should feel comfortable debugging and using the `breakpoint()` function

 ## Introduction
 So up to now you've done a ton of work and I'm happy to say the worst is behind us.
+Pat yourself on the back!
 For this last chapter, I wanted to go over what I think is the most underrated feature of python or really any dynamic programming language.
 This will be super quick but so important I figured I'd dedicate a whole chapter to it.
 That feature is the `breakpoint()` function

 ## Breakpoint
 In chapter_2 I spoke about how dynamic programming languages run the code line by line.
 This can be dangerous because it allows us to run potentially incorrect code but at the same time, it also allows us to do crazy things like open up a python shell in our terminal and give it the lines to run on the fly.
 This allows us to do something even crazier like open a python shell from anywhere in your code using `breakpoint()`!!!